 The following suggestions offer a good way to discover the best sitting position for you to use while meditating.
-We’ll suggest four different positions, each more difficult than the other.
+I’ll suggest four different positions, each more difficult than the other.
 You begin with the first and easiest position while learning and becoming comfortable with meditation.
 In this way, you can more easily involve yourself with that process, rather than simultaneously concentrating on maintaining a position that feels uncomfortable or difficult.

 The first position is sitting on a comfortable chair or sofa that provides back and head support.
 Typically this will be a high-back chair of some sort (lounge, recliner, easy etc.).
 If you don’t have access to a high-back chair, then you can place a regular low-back chair (like a dining room chair) against a wall in such a way that you can use the wall for head support.
 You may need to use pillows behind your back in order to provide comfortable back support.
 Make sure your head is not pushed too far forward or else it will be difficult to maintain it in an upright position.

 This is a perfectly acceptable position to use while learning meditation.
 If you find that you are able to stay alert using it, then there is no real reason to change.
 However, if you find yourself often drifting off to sleep or into a kind of half dream state, then you might wish to try the next position.